Developer Documentation

 Performance & Script Placement

-• Place scripts near the end of your document (before </body>) so they do not block initial page rendering
+• Place the script tag with defer attribute so it does not block initial page rendering

 • Load the Listonic script only once per page, even when using multiple buttons